jrnold/civil_war_era_findata/doc/source/pages/auctions.rst

 Aggregate amount of bids was about 75 million.
 The bids were between par and 8 per cent premium.
-The treasury accepted all bids above 4 percent premium; totalling about 42 million dollars.
+The treasury accepted all bids above 4 percent premium; totaling about 42 million dollars.
 `Banker's Magazine, Vol XIV, July 1864
 <http://books.google.com/books?id=lGAmAQAAIAAJ&pg=PA1>`__, p.
 1.
 The remaining bids